-Built in 1978, by Halter Marine of New Orleans, Louisiana (hull #582) as the Capt.
-Jentry for the Jackson Marine Company for the Jackson Marine Corporation of Houston, Texas.
+Built in 1978, by Halter Marine Incorporated of New Orleans, Louisiana (hull #582) as the Capt.
+Jentry for the Jackson Marine Corporation of Houston, Texas.

-The tug was later acquired by Amerada Hess of New York, New York.
-Where she was renamed as the North Star.
+In 1984, she was acquired by the Hess Oil Corporation of New York, New York.
+Where the tug was renamed as the North Star.

-Amerada Hess was then acquired by Leevac Marine of Jennings, Louisiana.
-Where she was renamed as the North Service.
+In 2001, the Hess Oil Corporation's fleet was acquired by Leevac Marine Incorporated of Jennings, Louisiana.
+Where the tug was renamed as the North Service.

-In 2013, the tug was acquired by Winlsow Marine of Southport, Maine.
-Where she was renamed as the Alice Winslow.
+In 2013, she was acquired by Winlsow Marine Incorporated of Southport, Maine.
+Where the tug was renamed as the Alice Winslow.